For More Information

 Want to investigate what you can do with a minor in Italian Studies?
 Visit the Hiatt Career Center here!

-Questo semestre, abbiamo sei tavole italiane fantastiche!
+Questo semestre, abbiamo cinque tavole italiane fantastiche!
 Che cosa sono?
 Ci incontriamo ad una tavola in Upper Usdan e parliamo in italiano– un modo molto divertente per praticare!

 Check out more photos from our Masks in Motion commedia dell'arte event on the ROMS News page!